3 Tips for Establishing Collaborations and Strategic Business Partnerships

 Strategic Partnerships - The Good, The Bad & The Uncertain

 Strategic partnerships tend to work when it involves two businesses who do not compete but serve the same target client; when the outcome is win, win, win for each party and the client and there is a strong level of know, like and trust between the parties.
 Success occurs when both parties have taken the time to really nut out if this is the right fit for them, their businesses and will achieve the outcomes they desire.

-At our event on 31st October our guest speaker, Christine Smith, Recipe for Change, will be sharing her perspective on Strategic Partnerships.
-When we think about the good, the bad and the uncertain, here are some of the key aspects of strategic partnerships that have become lessons learned by our own experiences as well as the experiences of clients we’ve coached and mentored.
+Christine Smith, from Recipe for Change, is one of Kerryn's network.
+She and Kerryn have often talked about Strategic Partnerships.
+When we think about the good, the bad and the uncertain, there are some key aspects that have become lessons learned from our own experiences as well as the experiences of clients we’ve coached and mentored.